Ethikry/RegexTutorial-c17/Develop/Phone-number-regex.md

 ### Greedy and Lazy Match

-The only greedy operator used in this regex is the `{}` to define and capture a set of 3 digits.
+The only greedy operator used in this regex is the `{}` to define and capture a set of 3 digits, as seen in the `(\d{3})` section.
 This helps to find separate strings if they are broken up with spaces or hyphens, but will still find the full number in any format.

 ## Author